From Excel to GPS: how an electrician saves €12,000 a year

 GeoTapp has features that are particularly useful for those working on electrical installations:

-Job categorisation: you can tag each job (installation, maintenance, emergency, commissioning) to analyse profitability by type.
+Job categorisation: you can tag each job (installation, maintenance, emergency, testing) to analyse profitability by type.

 Export for tax returns: GeoTapp generates a structured export for invoicing and accounting.
 Accountants appreciate this.